pg07codes/becho/readme.md

 *It is an online platform for buying and selling second-hand items*

 ## What it does
-- SignUp for a new user
+- SignUp for a new user(using google or by email)
 - Post advertisesments for everyone to see
 - Search advertisements By location and category OR by name
 - Bookmark advertisements you want to review later
+- chat with other users( in progress)

 ## Technologies Used
 ```
 - Used nodejs for creating server and routing
-- Used Passport.js for user authentication
+- Used Passport.js for user authentication(local strategy + google strategy)
 - Used Handlebars.js for rendering templates
 - Used Sequelize as ORM (SQL)
 - Used mysql as the database